QED1224/Toontown-Resources/Guide.md

 ## Was the gag choice related decrease in SOS card performance intentional? <a name="vp-6"></a>

+While it's impossible to give a definitive answer without insider knowledge, one thing is certain: Not all SOS cards were created equal.
+Here's what we know:

+1. Cogs Miss, Toons Hit and gag restock SOS cards were given their own "type" (`NPC_COGS_MISS`, `NPC_TOONS_HIT` and `NPC_RESTOCK_GAGS` respectively) while all other SOS cards *were not*.
+2. Cogs Miss, Toons Hit and gag restock SOS cards *were not* added to the `toonAtkOrder` while all other SOS cards *were*.
+3. As a product of (2), no accuracy related calculations were conducted on Cogs Miss, Toons Hit and gag restock SOS cards.
+4. Toon-up, Trap, Lure, Sound and Drop SOS cards are explicitly converted from the `NPCSOS` track type to their actual track types for calculation purposes.
+5. Immediately following the calculation of `wakeupChance` is a check to see if the caller was an NPC (for gag credit purposes).
+6. `randChoice` is set to 0 for SOS cards.
+7. There's a `atkTrack == NPCSOS` conditonal check in `__calcToonAtkHit` which never evaluates to True.

+With the above in mind -- especially (4) and (5) -- I think it's clear that Toon-up, Trap, Lure, Sound and Drop SOS cards *were* intended to be treated as "normal" attacks with the exception of `randChoice`.
+So, I think there's a good chance that the performance decreases were also intended.

 # C.F.O. <a name="cfo"></a>
 [[back to top](#contents)]